Languages of Jersey: French

 Jersey Legal French is the official variety of French used in administration.
 The States of Jersey is part of the Assemblée parlementaire de la Francophonie.
 The current use of French in the parliament is generally restricted to formalities (prayers, ceremonies, formulae).

 Due to proximity, there has been a French-speaking community in Jersey for centuries, though now it has shrunk considerably, although the language is still official.
-The national anthem, "Ma Normandie", is in the French language.
+The former national anthem, "Ma Normandie", was in French.
 At various points in history the indigenous French-speaking population of Jersey was supplemented by political refugees from France, including for example Victor Hugo.

 The last French-language newspaper in Jersey, Les Chroniques de Jersey, closed at the end of 1959.

 Jèrriais

 Jèrriais, sometimes referred to as "Jersey French" or "Jersey Norman French", a variety of Norman, was the dominant language of the Bailiwick for most of its history.
 Now, however, the language is spoken by around 2,600 of the 87,000 inhabitants of the island, down from 5,720 in 1989.
 The language is most prominent in rural areas, where the proportions of speakers are highest, although the capital, Saint Helier, has the highest total number of speakers.
 Around 200 children are learning the language in schools as of 2006, and the Jersey Evening Post, the island's main newspaper, runs articles in Jèrriais every week.
 Up to 15% of the island has some understanding of the language.

 Sercquiais, a descendant of Jèrriais spoken by settlers from Jersey in Sark, is also near the brink of extinction, with fewer than 20 native speakers.